 The Department of Defense (DoD) has partnered with Texas A&M University to establish the Defense Cyber-Leader Development Program (DCLDP), which is a program that prepares select students for military or civilian careers with Department of Defense organizations.
 The DCLDP is a two-year program that complements a student’s existing degree path by providing opportunities for hands-on experience, industry certifications, summer internships, leadership development, and individual mentoring.
-It is oriented primarily toward rising Juniors, but Sophomores and Seniors are eligible for the program as well.*
+DCLDP generally accepts new members from among rising Juniors, but Sophomores and Seniors are eligible for the program as well.*

 The DCLDP supports DoD efforts fill a broad range of work roles, with emphasis on: Data Scientists; Capability Developers; Network Operators; Operations Research Analysts; Reverse Engineers; Malware and Exploitation Analysts; Big Data Analysts; Vulnerability Researchers; and Information Operations Integrators.

-Our next cohort of 15-20 students will be selected in early September and will begin the program September 16.
+Our next cohort of about 20 students will be selected on September 2, 2022 and will begin the program September 5, 2022.

-If you’re interested in learning more, join us at one of our weekly information sessions that run Thursdays at 6pm on April 28, May 5, and August 4, 11, 18 and 25, 2022.
+If you’re interested in learning more, join us at one of our virtual weekly information sessions that run Thursdays at 6pm on April 28, May 5, and August 4, 11, 18 and 25, 2022.

-* Although not eligible to apply for the DCLDP, rising Freshmen will be able to participate in a separate program with pathway opportunities that build skills, provide information about cybersecurity-related careers and provide exposure to the program.
+* Rising sophomores who are not yet ready to apply for DCLDP will be able to participate in the Pathways program with opportunities to build skills, provide information about cybersecurity-related careers and provide exposure to the program.

 - U.S. Citizen